Representative Arthur Handy

 marriage bill that became law in 2013, after he'd introduced it every

 year of his legislative career.
-A former chairman of the House Environment and
+A former chairman of the House Environment

-low-income Rhode Islanders, minorities, and the disabled.
-He was a force behind
+advocate for low-income Rhode Islanders, minorities, and the disabled.
+He

-long-overdue rate increases and adjustments in the 2022 and 2023 state budgets
+was a force behind long-overdue rate increases and adjustments in the 2022

-for R.I.
-Works, the state’s cash-assistance and work-readiness program for
+R.I.
+Works, the state's cash-assistance and work-readiness program for

 Representative Handy was the architect of the ResilientRI act,

-which created the Climate Change Council, a panel charged with creating a plan
+which created the Climate Change Council, a panel charged with creating a

-boldly expanding Rhode Island’s offshore
+sponsored a law boldly expanding Rhode Island's offshore

-wind capacity.
-He was honored as Legislator of the Year in 2021 by
+honored as Legislator of the Year in 2021 by the Rhode Island Clean Water

-the Rhode Island Clean Water Association and by the Audubon Society of Rhode
+Association and by the Audubon Society of Rhode Island in 2017.

-Representative Handy, who is employed by Family Services Rhode Island, graduated
+Representative Handy, who is employed by Family Services Rhode Island,

-the father of their son, Alexander.
+Patricia DiPrete and the father of their son, Alexander.